TheIoTLearningInitiative/CodeLabs/Gods/Bitol/documentation/Bitol.md

 #### Camera

-> A platform for implementing gesture-based human-computer interaction techniques.
+> __Intel® RealSense™__ A platform for implementing gesture-based human-computer interaction techniques.
 It consists of series of consumer grade 3D cameras together with an easy to use machine perception library that simplifies supporting the cameras for third-party software developers  [Intel® RealSense™](https://github.com/IntelRealSense)

 ```sh
 root@intel-aero:~# dmesg | grep video